rutgerrademaker/ansible-raspberry-pi/README.md

 - Quotes are not (yet) used consistent.
 - Unifi users can nog log in via unifi.local
 - .local domains should change as this is a reserver tld.
+- immich .env file van not have $ in value, even if between " quotes
+- Gpodder does not yet work as expected (using it as a sync server does not yet work)
+- Portainer and Adminer might be to powerful to expose directly, maybe add exta/basic auth (via Traefik?)

 ## Wishlist / TODO